Cray-HPE/docs-csm/operations/node_management/Replace_a_Compute_Blade.md

    blade is replaced.
 Their entries must be deleted from the HSM Ethernet interfaces table and be rediscovered.
 The BMC NIC MAC addresses for liquid-cooled blades are assigned algorithmically and should not be deleted from the HSM.

-   1. Delete the Node NIC MAC addresses from the HSM Ethernet interfaces table.
+   1. **For each** node delete the Node's NIC MAC addresses from the HSM Ethernet interfaces table.

       Query HSM to determine the Node NIC MAC addresses associated with the blade in cabinet 1000, chassis 3, slot 0, node card 0, node 0.